Skip to main content

 • Bootloader -- A special state of the microprocessor that enables a download of a new application program.
 The state is protected by safety interlocks.
 A bootloader program runs in a protected section of the microprocessor memory so that it cannot be modified or erased.

-• CAN (Controller Area Network) -- An industry-standard network protocol used in the COSMIIC System for low-latency, deterministic communication with robust error checking.
+• CAN (Controller Area Network) -- A low-level industry-standard network protocol used in the COSMIIC System.

 • COB-ID -- The communication object identifier used to address PDO and SDO messages in CANopen.